vikarnjha/BabyCode-Assignment/README.md

-# 🎓 Student Management Dashboard
+# 🎓 Student Management System

 A simple and responsive React-based student management system built as part of an internship assignment.
 It supports secure authentication with Firebase, student listing with filtering by course, and adding new students (only when logged in).